1766 Istanbul earthquake: Damage

 The Fatih mosque and its complex (here in 1559 in a drawing of Melchior Lorck) were destroyed in 1766.

 The estimated area of significant damage (greater than the MCS VII grade (Very Strong)) extends from Bursa to Küçükçekmece, but destruction occurred from Tekirdağ and Gelibolu to the west, İzmit to the east and Edirne to the north.
 The settlements on the Gulf of Mudanya also suffered damage, while Galata and Büyükçekmece were severely damaged.
 In Constantinople the intensity of the earthquake was estimated between grade VII and VIII-IX; many houses and public buildings collapsed.
 Furthermore, part of the underground water distribution system was destroyed; the Ayvad dam, on the upper Kâğıthane, was damaged, and in Istanbul the vault of an underground cistern subsided.

 In Istanbul, most of the mosques and churches were damaged, as was the Topkapı Palace: the sultan had to live in temporary housing until his home was restored.
 The panicking populace was unable to go back home, and people sheltered themselves in tents pitched in wide and open spaces.
 Among the imperial mosques, the dome of that of Bayezid was damaged, while the minaret and the main dome of the mosque of Mihrimah collapsed.
 The Süleymaniye Mosque was also damaged, while the Fatih Mosque suffered the collapse of the minarets, the main dome and several secondary domes, and 100 students in the Koran school of the Külliye died; so the complex had to be rebuilt.
-The Kariye Mosque was also seriously damaged, but the mosque of Ayasofya survived instead almost unharmed.
+The Kariye Mosque was also seriously damaged, but the Hagia Sophia survived instead almost unharmed.

 The castle of Yedikule, Eğrikapı, Edirnekapı and the city walls were also damaged, while there was damage to Galata and Pera and to the Grand Bazaar.
 At Çatalca and in the surrounding villages all the masonry buildings collapsed.
 Since the earthquake struck the eastern part of the Sea of Marmara, serious damage was also recorded on the southern shore, from Mudanya to Karamürsel, and the tsunami waves made the ports unusable.
 The highest level of the tsunami was observed in the Bosphorus region.